-- · the belief that current legal proceedings will not have a material adverse effect on our consolidated results of operations, cash flows, or financial condition; - the expected return from strategic alliances, licensing agreements, and research collaborations; - statements with respect to revenue and expense fluctuation and guidance; - · having sufficient cash resources to fund our operations into 2020; - obtaining funding to maintain and advance our business from a variety of sources including public or private equity or debt financing, collaborative arrangements with pharmaceutical companies, other non-dilutive commercial arrangements and government grants and contracts; - on-going arbitration and litigation proceedings; and - · the amount and timing of potential funding as well as other statements relating to our future operations, financial performance or financial condition, prospects or other future events.
-Forward-looking statements appear primarily in the sections of this Form 10-K entitled "Item 1-Business," "Item 1A-Risk Factors," "Item 7-A-Quantitative and Qualitative Disclosures About Market Risk," and "Item 8-Financial Statements and Supplementary Data."
+- the belief that current legal proceedings will not have a material adverse effect on our consolidated results of operations, cash flows, or financial condition: - the expected return from strategic alliances, licensing agreements, and research collaborations; - statements with respect to revenue and expense fluctuation and guidance; - having sufficient cash resources to fund our operations into 2020; - obtaining funding to maintain and advance our business from a variety of sources including public or private equity or debt financing, collaborative arrangements with pharmaceutical companies, other non-dilutive commercial arrangements and government grants and contracts; - on-going arbitration and litigation proceedings; and - the amount and timing of potential funding as well as other statements relating to our future operations, financial performance or financial condition, prospects or other future events.
+Forward-looking statements appear primarily in the sections of this Form 10-K entitled "Item 1-Business," "Item 1A-Risk Factors," "Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations," "Item 7A-Quantitative and Qualitative Disclosures About Market Risk," and "Item 8-Financial Statements and Supplementary Data."